Shigoto-dev19/zk-regex-o1js/README.md

 ## Acknowledgment

 - A huge thanks to the [zkemail](https://github.com/zkemail) team for their magnificent work on the original [zk-regex](https://github.com/zkemail/zk-regex), which inspired and aided in the development of this project.
 Their reference materials and documentation were invaluable in understanding the technical intricacies.

+- Special thanks to [Gregor Mitscha-Baude](https://twitter.com/mitschabaude) for identifying the inefficiency in processing full field elements.
+This change significantly improved the efficiency of the o1js-regex circuits.

 ## License